List of Deltora Quest characters: Jarred

 Jarred starts out as a friend of Endon.
 Endon's evil chief advisor, Prandine, accuses Jarred of treason and Jarred runs for his life.
 Jarred starts a new life at the forge in Del.
 He marries Anna and he eventually returns to Endon, only to find the gems of the Belt of Deltora stolen.
 Jarred and Endon witness Sharn, Endon's wife, throwing Prandine over the tower as Prandine was a servant of the Shadow Lord.
 After he placed a Resistance symbol under a cave wall he realized he was being followed by Grey Guards so he fled to Kinrest, where a man named Doom lived.
 The Grey Guards came again: Doom and Jarred fought them, with Jarred being the only survivor.
 Jarred took the man's name: "Doom", buried him at Kinrest and wrote that Doom would be avenged on his gravestone.
 Some time later he journeyed to Valley of the Lost and played the Guardian's game to guess his name to win the diamond of the Belt of Deltora.
 Doom solved the riddle, revealing the name of the Guardian as Endon.
-Due to this discovery, Doom lost all of his faith in the king and the royal family of Deltora and thus began his lifetime of bitterness and belief that the city of del's people could only depend on themselves in order to survive.
-Since he was so shocked and filled with grief from his discovery, Doom left the Valley of the Lost without even collecting the diamond.
+Due to this discovery, Doom lost all of his faith in the king and the royal family of Deltora and thus began his lifetime of bitterness and belief that the city of Del's people could only depend on themselves in order to survive.
+Since he was so shocked and filled with grief from his discovery, Doom left the Valley of the Lost without ever collecting the diamond.
 However unbeknownst to Doom, the Guardian was only pretending to be Endon on orders from the Shadow Lord to fool those who completed his game since the Shadow Lord found the idea amusing (and to cause anyone who sought to restore the gems to the Belt to lose faith in the king and royal family as Doom had).